michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 To define what it means for an algorithm to be *correct*, we can describe its *properties*.

 A *liveness* property often includes the word "eventually" in its description, e.g. *availability*.
-Liveness means *someting good eventually happens*.
+Liveness means *something good eventually happens*.

-A *safety* property means *nothing bad happens*, e.g. *uniquness* or *monotonic sequence*.
+A *safety* property means *nothing bad happens*, e.g. *uniqueness* or *monotonic sequence*.
 If a safety property is violated, we can point at a particular point in time at which it was broken.
 For distributed system algorithms, it must *always* hold.

 **Mapping system model to the real world**